canonical-ols/talisker/docs/django.rst

 Metadata
 --------

-Talisker supports the use of X-View-Name header for better introspection.
+Talisker supports the use of an X-View-Name header for better introspection.
 This is used for metric and logging information, to help debugging.

 To support this in django, simply add the following middleware, in any order::